310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 All they do is eat fruits from the island and relax all day, every day.

-They made all sorts of merchandising, even stationary and other utilities intended for kids, and I had always used them in the past.
+They made all sorts of merchandising, even stationery and other utilities intended for kids, and I had always used them in the past.
 {% endbubble %}

 {% bubble Midori sigh5 %}